What Is a Chalazion?

-Chalazia are more likely to appear on your upper eyelid, though they sometimes show up on the lower eyelid.
-You might get them in both eyes at once.
-Chalazia happen more often in adults than children, and they look about the same in each person.
-They may start with a small area that is red, swollen, and sore or painful when touched.
-After a few days the pain usually goes away and a bump or lump remains.
+Chalazia are most likely to happen on your upper eyelid.
+However, you can get them on both eyes at once.
+Chalazia often go away and come back.

+A chalazion starts with a small area that may be red, swollen, sore, or painful when touched.
+After a few days, the pain usually goes away, and a bump or lump remains.

 - Blurry vision

 How long does a chalazion last?

 A chalazion usually doesn’t stay for long.
 With some care at home, your chalazion will likely be gone within a week.
 Even if you don’t do anything, it should still go away in about 4-6 weeks.
 But if you’re worried your chalazion isn’t going away or it’s bothering you, talk with your doctor.

 You have glands throughout your body.
 They make things that are essential for your cells, tissues, and organs to work properly.